Code of Practice for the Welfare of Animals in Hunting (revision no. 1)

 Approved hunting organisation is a hunting organisation approved by the Bureau of Animal Welfare, which promotes ethical hunting, and compliance of members with this Code.

-Bureau of Animal Welfare means the Bureau of Animal Welfare, Department of Jobs, Precincts and Regions.
+Bureau of Animal Welfare means the Bureau of Animal Welfare, Department of Energy, Environment and Climate Action (now Animal Welfare Victoria).

 Firearm has the same meaning as under the Firearms Act 1996.